 Due to the nature of our clustered community design and our shared amenities, the HOA has guidelines and policies regarding outdoor pets, noise, outdoor fires, firearms, home businesses, uses of common land, and uses of the Common House, among other aspects of community living.
-The text of all such policies is available on the "Members" section of the Two Echo website (two-echo.org/members/), access available to prospective members upon request.
+The text of all such policies are available on the "Members" section of the Two Echo website.

-In adopting these policies, we strive to accommodate individual needs and preferences while addressing impact on others and on shared resources.
+In doing so we strive to accommodate individual needs and preferences while addressing impact on others and on shared resources.
 These guidelines and policies may be revisited and revised through our decision-making processes.